visrosa/sgr/README.md

 - Struct-based Go API (currently; final interface TBD)
 - Methods for generating, applying, and rendering escape codes
 - Name and code number for over 100 control codes
-- Showcase methods (where it makes sense): returns a sample string where the relevant ANSI Code has been applied
+- Showcase methods (where it makes sense): returns a sample string where the relevant ANSI Code has been applied.
+Will use own command syntax notation as the showcase string in the future.
 - Helpers for color, font, cursor, and screen control